 For everyday needs, the Mercado Puerta de la Carne is a modern food market in the area, and the Viapol shopping complex has numerous cafes for quick breaks between classes.

 Rents in San Bernardo are around €13.40 per square meter or around €385 per month, making it a mid-to-high tier option with good value given its transit access.
-It's priced higher than the nearby Cerro-Amate district, but the superior connectivity and calm residential feel can justify the difference.
+It's priced higher than the nearby Cerro-Amate neighborhood, but the superior connectivity and calm residential feel can justify the difference.

 San Bernardo is Seville's primary intermodal hub, with access to Metro Line 1, Cercanías commuter trains, the T1 tram, and numerous bus lines.
-The commute to the historic center is 15 minutes by foot or 5 minutes by tram.
-It is generally very safe, especially important when you have to commute late at night.
+The commute to the historic center is 15 minutes on foot or 5 minutes by tram.
+It is generally very safe, especially when you have to commute late at night.

 Pros